dkosmari/gnome-shell-extension-totp/steam.md

 ## Importing TOTP secret from Steam Guard

-What you need is the "shared secret" from Steam Guard.
+We need to extract the `shared_secret` from Steam Guard.
 There are a few different ways to obtain it, but here is one that's known to work:

 ### Prerequisites